United Kingdom competition law

 United Kingdom competition law is affected by both British and European elements.
 The Competition Act 1998 and the Enterprise Act 2002 are the most important statutes for cases with a purely national dimension.
-However, if the effect of a business' conduct would reach across borders, the European Commission has competence to deal with the problems, and exclusively EU law would apply.
-Even so, the section 60 of the Competition Act 1998 provides that UK rules are to be applied in line with European jurisprudence.
+However, prior to Brexit, if the effect of a business' conduct would reach across borders, the European Commission has competence to deal with the problems, and exclusively EU law would apply.
+Even so, the pre-Brexit section 60 of the Competition Act 1998 provides that UK rules are to be applied in line with European jurisprudence.
 Like all competition law, that in the UK has three main tasks.